-The Authority envisages that a sustainable relationship is fostered throughout the Contract term, which meets the expectations of both Parties according to the position established at Contract inception.
-In entering into a contractual agreement, there should be an understanding of what is important to both Parties and this will be reviewed throughout the Contract term to ensure that expectations are being met.
+The Authority envisages that a sustainable relationship is fostered throughout the contract term, which meets the expectations of both parties according to the position established at contract inception.
+In entering into a contractual agreement, there should be an understanding of what is important to both parties and this should go on to form part of the contractual agreement which will be reviewed throughout the contract term to ensure that expectations are being met.
 The Authority's market engagement has reinforced that this is an important expectation for many organisations and key to building trust, especially in the early stages of such business relationships.

 - 2.1 Audit trail.
-The Provider must maintain an audit trail of engagement with its Subcontractors that demonstrates compliance with the principles established at the outset of their working relationship and shall include any additional support the Provider offers. - 2.2 Support declared in the bid.
-The Provider must publish a statement with regard to the support that is being offered by the Provider to its Sub-contractors.
+The Contractor must maintain an audit trail of engagement with suppliers that demonstrates compliance with the principles established at the outset of their working relationship and shall include any additional support the Contractor offers. - 2.2 Support declared in the bid to supply chain organisations.
+The Contractor must publish a statement with regard to the support that is being offered by the Contractor to suppliers.
 Each support element must be itemised. - 2.3 Meetings.
-The Provider must record details of the conduct of all meetings with its Sub-contractors and review these records to ensure that they are timely and appropriate and reinforce good relationship management.
+The Contractor must record details of the conduct of all meetings with members of its supply chain and review these records to ensure that they are timely and appropriate and reinforce good relationship management. - 2.4 Practitioner forum.
+The Contractor shall work with the Authority to implement a practitioner forum or similar method of sharing and publicising good practice with suppliers.